-Common: extrapyramidal disorder, stupor\, somnolence, convulsion\, memory impairment, headache, nystagmus, dizziness (for intravenous injection, dizziness may occur within a few minutes and it usually resolves spontaneously within a few minutes).
+Common: extrapyramidal disorder, stupor, somnolence, convulsion, memory impairment, headache, nystagmus, dizziness (for intravenous injection, dizziness may occur within a few minutes and it usually resolves spontaneously within a few minutes) and it usually resolves spontaneously with parkinsonism, ataxia, paresthesia...

-Uncommon: coma\, encephalopathy\, lethargy\ (see below), reversible parkinsonism, ataxia, paresthesia.
+Uncommon: coma, encephalopathy, lethargy (see below), reversible parkinsonism, ataxia, paresthesia.

 Uncommon: Aggravated convulsions (see Special Warnings and Precautions for Use).
 Rare: reversible dementia associated with reversible cerebral atrophy, cognitive disorder.

-\ Sedation has been reported, usually when in combination with other anticonvulsants.
+Sedation has been reported, usually when in combination with other anticonvulsants.
 In monotherapy it occurred early in treatment and is usually transient.
 Cases of lethargy and confusion occasionally progressing to stupor, sometimes with associated hallucinations or convulsions have been reported.
 Encephalopathy and coma have very been observed.
-These cases have often been associated with too high a starting dose or too rapid a dose escalation or concomitant use of other anticonvulsants, notably phenobarbital or topiramate.
+These cases have often been associated with too high a starting dose or too rapid a dose escalation or concomitant use of other anticonvulsants, notably phenobarbital or topiramate..
 They have usually been reversible on withdrawal of treatment or reduction of dosage.
 An increase in alertness may occur; this is generally beneficial but occasionally aggression, hyperactivity and behavioral deterioration have been reported.